vidhi3839/EventManagementWeb/README.md

 # EventManagementWeb
-This is a web development project on event management system
+This is a web development project on event management system - currently working